bobbyzhu/cloud-ubuntu/README.md

 # Cloud Ubuntu

-This project aims to build a basic docker image with Ubuntu + ssh/gateone/noVNC, it should be accessed easily from all over the world.
+This project aims to build a basic docker image with Ubuntu + ssh/gateone/noVNC, it should be available easily from all over the world.

 * ssh, traditional ssh protocol, require ssh client, support graphic/console
 * noVNC, remote graphic desktop via web browser, platform independent